sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 draft: true
 ---

-The `whois` command is dead.
+The `whois` protocol is dead.
 For decades, it was a fundamental tool for network reconnaissance, but its time has passed.
 The protocol was officially sunset for all generic top-level domains in early 2025, replaced by a modern, secure, and structured successor: [RDAP](https://about.rdap.org/).

+{{< image src="whois-dead.png" width="500px" class="center" >}}

 So why talk about it now?
 To pay our respects.
 The WHOIS protocol, in all its simplistic, text-based glory, is a perfect case study for basic network programming and a window into an earlier era of the internet.
 To memorialize this piece of internet history, we will build a tiny implementation from scratch and, in the process, understand why its death was necessary.